Insights

 Lastly, why not provide a repair service and aftersales support for your customers and repair their broken products for them?
 Ensuring a product is technically repairable is one thing, but the service around repair is equally as important.

-ikea instructions Image: IKEA Instructions
+Image: IKEA Instructions

 Summary